By Briana Seftel

 Walk or bike along the Corniche

-A promenade extending along Doha Bay, Doha’s long, horseshoe-shaped Corniche is a favorite among locals for an evening stroll.
+A 4-mile promenade extending along Doha Bay, Doha’s horseshoe-shaped Corniche is a favorite among locals for an evening stroll.
 Whether you choose to bike or walk, the Corniche is the perfect way to introduce yourself to the city.
 Gaze out towards the water to see the traditional wooden dhow boats lining the Bay.

 Feel like a celebrity at The Pearl Qatar